dblock/code.dblock.org/_posts/2010/2010-07-07-iterating-over-lists-in-msbuild.markdown

 comments: true
 dblog_post_id: 113
 ---
-I never remember how to do this, so here’s a refresher.
+I never remember how to do this, so here's a refresher.
 In MSBuild you can easily define a list with properties and iterate over it.

 {% highlight xml %}
 <Project DefaultTargets="all" xmlns="https://schemas.microsoft.com/developer/msbuild/2003" >